 Small Groups for Reflection and Growth

-Each circle is led by a trained facilitator (a fellow UU) and follows a program outlined in the monthly guide called The Path.
+Each circle is led by a trained facilitator and follows a program outlined in the monthly guide called The Path.
 This publication (which is available to everyone in the congregation) includes readings, thought-provoking questions and additional resources that help participants clarify their thoughts and feelings about the monthly theme.

 For more information about Theme Circles, please email firstname.lastname@example.org.

 Chalice Circles (formerly Small Group Ministry) meet at the Meeting House or a member’s home twice per month on an ongoing basis.
 So you sign up once for a group and stay as long as you like.

 Topics vary by group and meeting.
 The leader may choose a topic, the monthly theme may be used, there might be no topic, participants might suggest a topic, or the group may have a special interest that is pursued.
 Some groups share a snack or light meal before or during their time together.

 Chalice Circles provide an opportunity for personal growth over time.
 As members embark on a shared journey they find meaning, hope, courage, and a sense of belonging.
 In practicing deep listening members “minister” to each other.
 In addition, each small group makes an effort to perform some kind of service each year to the congregation or the larger community.

 For more information about Chalice Circles, please email ChaliceCircles@uusociety.org.